Material-Blazor/Material.Blazor/README.md

 - Visit our website at https://blazormdc.com;
 - View the project API documentation at https://docs.blazormdc.com; and
 - Blazor MDC is available at https://www.nuget.org/packages/BlazorMdc.
+- If you intend to submit pull requests please note that we use Git Flow with `develop` and `main` branches.
+You can read [detailed development environment instructions](https://docs.blazormdc.com/articles/DevelopmentEnvironment.html) on our docs site.

 <br />
 <br />